MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-faq.md

 ### Can a solution from an independent software vendor (ISV) take a dependency on virtual entities?
 What does the application lifecycle management (ALM) look like?

 Yes.
 The virtual entities are all generated in the MicrosoftBusinessCentralERPVE solution, which is API-managed.
 In other words, the items in the solution change as you make entities visible or hidden, but the solution is still a managed solution that you can take dependency on.
 The standard ALM flow just takes a standard reference to a virtual entity from this solution with the **Add existing** option in the ISV solution.
-Missing dependency of the solution will be checked when the solution is imported and during import, if a specified virtual entity doesn't yet exist, the virtual entity is automatically made visible.
+Missing dependency of the solution will be checked when the solution is imported and during import, if a specified virtual entity does not yet exist, the virtual entity is automatically made visible.

 ### Which entities from [!INCLUDE[prodshort](../developer/includes/prodshort.md)] do users see in the catalog in Common Data Service?